Monmouth County NJ Unlawful Possession of a Weapon Defense Lawyers

 As mentioned above, some of the offenses enumerated under N.J.S.A.
 2C:39-5 are subject to the specific sentencing guidelines outlined in New Jersey’s Graves Act.
 Specifically, violations of subsections (a), (b), and (c) of this statute, pertaining to machine guns, handguns, shotguns, and rifles, are bound by Graves Act requirements.
 As a result, an individual who is found guilty of one of the aforementioned violations will be sentenced to a mandatory term of incarceration, along with a period of parole ineligibility fixed at, or between, one-third and one-half of a sentence imposed, or 3 years, whichever is greater.

 One important exception to this rule applies to those who are traveling through New Jersey, have no prior criminal record, and have obtained a lawful permit or license for their weapon in another state.
 With the assistance of an attorney who is well-versed in state law, these individuals may be considered for enrollment in the Pre-Trial Intervention Program, often referred to as “PTI.”
 Pre-Trial Intervention is a diversionary program that serves a viable alternative for defendants who meet qualifying criteria.
 PTI is essentially a probationary period during which the enrolled individual is expected to comply with all program requirements.
 Provided that he or she does so, the charges will be dismissed at the conclusion of the probationary term.

 Contact Howell NJ Unlawful Possession of a Weapon Law Firm for Assistance

-For immediate assistance from one of the seasoned weapons defense attorneys at Chamlin, Rosen, Uliano & Witherington, contact our Monmouth County offices at 732-440-3950 or toll free at 888-328-9131.
+For immediate assistance from one of the seasoned weapons defense attorneys at Chamlin, Uliano & Walsh, contact our Monmouth County offices at 732-440-3950 or toll-free at 888-328-9131.
 Allow us to serve as your steadfast legal advocates from the moment you are charged until your case’s conclusion.